LeapFrog Enterprises: 2003–present: Going public and acquisition by VTech

 LeapTV.
 They also got net loss for $124 million and had net sales of $145 million.
 In August 2015, the company announced LeapFrog Epic, its Android-based tablet for children, which was released in September 2015.

 On April 4, 2016, VTech completed its $72 million acquisition of LeapFrog.

-On April 10, 2025, Wood died at the age of 72 by physician-assisted suicide in Switzerland after being diagnosed with Alzheimer's disease.
+On April 10, 2025, founder Michael Wood died at the age of 72 by physician-assisted suicide in Switzerland after being diagnosed with Alzheimer's disease.